Nagoya

 Political Studies

-Special Mathematics Lecture (Game theory)
+Special Mathematics Lecture (Introduction to Probability)

 Studium Generale B